Huawei to invest $4 billion in fixed broadband R&D in next three years

 Huawei, which has shifted its focus to the mobile device market in recent years, said in a statement on Thursday that fixed broadband - the pipes connecting homes and offices - remained a "key direction for strategic investment."

-The Shenzhen-based company said it would research basic technologies such as photonics used in fiber optic cables as well as software-defined networking.
+The Shenzhen-based company said it would research basic technologies such as photonics used in fibre optic cables as well as software-defined networking.

 Huawei said investing in fixed broadband technology will be important given the rise of high-resolution video technology, which for instance powers 4K television sets as well as commercial big data operations that also consume significant bandwidth.